steinwurf/kodo-visualize/README.rst

 Text
 ----
 The ``test_viewer`` shows a text on the screen.
-You need to set the font for for this to work.
-This is done using ``set_font``, note you need to set use the path to the font and not just the name.
+A font is needed before text can be printet.
+The font can be set using the ``set_font`` method.
+Note, to set the font a path to the font file is needed - not just the name.

 To File
 -------